snebel29/uniswap-go-sdk/README.md

 # Uniswap go SDK

-This project is a port to go of the official [uniswap-sdk](https://github.com/Uniswap/uniswap-sdk) written in type script.
+This is the unofficial go version of [uniswap-sdk](https://github.com/Uniswap/uniswap-sdk) written in type script.

 ## Status

-This project is a work in progress.
+This project is a work in progress, features will be added and API will change.